NotAwesome2/Plugins/README.md

 ## higherlight.cs
 This plugin improves /Highlight:
-- Entire level is darkened except highlighted blocks
+- Entire level is darkened except highlighted blocks.
-- "xray" option is provided to make everything except highlighted changes invisible.
+- An "xray" option is provided to make everything except highlighted changes invisible.
 - You can configure which blocks are used via `plugins/higherlight/highlightblocks.properties`.

 ## make.cs